Knitwear Manufacturing

 Sustainable and Ethical Manufacturing

-Peru is one of the main exporters of knitted garments in the world, with a rich textile heritage of 5,000 years and standing out for the production of fibers including Vicuña, Alpaca, and Pima and Tangüis cottons.
+Peru is one of the main exporters of knitted garments in the world, with a rich textile heritage of 5,000 years and standing out for the production of fibers including Vicuña, Alpaca, and Pima and Tangüis cottons, an advantage for sustainable knitwear manufacturers.
 Ancestral experience, ethical manufacturing, traceability, creativity and natural fiber producer country, makes us the key sourcing, development and manufacturing destination for knitwear brands and designers.